-The UE can be configured by the 5GC with an IP address for the DNS resolver using ePCO or IPv6 Router Advertisement (RA).
-5GC can reconfigure the DNS resolver IP address.
+The UE can be configured by the 5GC with an IP address for the DNS resolver using ePCO or IPv6 Router Advertisement (RA), DHCPv4 or DHCPv6 as described in TS23.501[2] clause 5.8.2.
+5GC can reconfigure the DNS resolver IP address using NAS or IPv6 Router Advertisement (RA).
 In case of anycast IP address of the DNS resolver, the 5GC can use UL-CL/BP to branch out and the DN is responsible to route to the closest instance of the MNO DNS resolver without having to reconfigure the DNS resolver IP address in the UE.

+NOTE: 5GC is likely not to be able to reconfigure the DNS resolver IP address when DHCP is used to configure this information on the UE, e.g. in case of UE split.